lbphone/lb-upload/README.md

 A FiveM script that allows you to upload videos, image and audio files directly to the server.
 It also allows you to access the files.

 ## Installation
-1. Download the script and rename it from `lb-upload-master` to `lb-upload`.
+1. Download the script and rename it from `lb-upload-master` to `lb-upload`
-2. Place it in your resources folder.
+2. Place it in your resources folder
 3. Add `ensure lb-upload` to your server.cfg
+4. Make sure you have [Node.js](https://nodejs.org/en/download) installed
+5. Open lb-upload in your CMD and run `npm i`
-4. Configure the script (see below).
+6. Configure the script (see below)

 ## Configuration
 Open the `options.js` file and configure to your liking.
 Make sure to set a port and change the IP-address to your server's IP-address.
 Also make sure to change the IP-address in the url.